cyberforge1/aws-oauth-key-collection-initial/README.md

 # AWS OAuth Key Collection Project

-This project collects OAuth tokens from an external API and stores them securely in an AWS S3 bucket.
-Notifications are sent via AWS SNS when the token is successfully stored.
-The project is managed using Terraform, which automates the provisioning of the AWS infrastructure.
+A Terraform-provisioned AWS cloud pipeline project that automates OAuth token retrieval from an external API, securely storing it in S3 with AWS Secrets Manager for secure access.

 ## AWS Servcies